Cetacean: Abdominal organs

+The stomach consists of three chambers.
+The first region is formed by a loose gland and a muscular forestomach (missing in beaked whales); this is followed by the main stomach and the pylorus.
+Both are equipped with glands to help digestion.
+A bowel adjoins the stomachs, whose individual sections can only be distinguished histologically.
+The liver is large and separate from the gall bladder.
+The kidneys are long and flattened.
+The salt concentration in cetacean blood is lower than that in seawater, requiring kidneys to excrete salt.
+This allows the animals to drink seawater.
+The urinary bladder is proportionally smaller in cetaceans than in land mammals.
+The testes are located internally, without an external scrotum.
+The uterus is bicornuate.

 Chromosomes

 The initial karyotype includes a set of chromosomes from 2n = 44.
 They have four pairs of telocentric chromosomes (whose centromeres sit at one of the telomeres), two to four pairs of subtelocentric and one or two large pairs of submetacentric chromosomes.
 The remaining chromosomes are metacentric—the centromere is approximately in the middle—and are rather small.
 All cetaceans have chromosomes 2n = 44, except the sperm whales and pygmy sperm whales, which have 2n = 42.

 Ecology

 Range and habitat

 Cetaceans are found in many aquatic habitats.
 While many marine species, such as the blue whale, the humpback whale and the orca, have a distribution area that includes nearly the entire ocean, some species occur only locally or in broken populations.
 These include the vaquita, which inhabits a small part of the Gulf of California and Hector's dolphin, which lives in some coastal waters in New Zealand.
-River dolphin species live exclusively in fresh water.
+Most river dolphin species live exclusively in fresh water.

 Many species inhabit specific latitudes, often in tropical or subtropical waters, such as Bryde's whale or Risso's dolphin.
 Others are found only in a specific body of water.
 The southern right whale dolphin and the hourglass dolphin live only in the Southern Ocean.
 The narwhal and the beluga live only in the Arctic Ocean.
 Sowerby's beaked whale and the Clymene dolphin exist only in the Atlantic and the Pacific white-sided dolphin and the northern straight dolphin live only in the North Pacific.

 Cosmopolitan species may be found in the Pacific, Atlantic and Indian Oceans.
 However, northern and southern populations become genetically separated over time.
 In some species, this separation leads eventually to a divergence of the species, such as produced the southern right whale, North Pacific right whale and North Atlantic right whale.
 Migratory species' reproductive sites often lie in the tropics and their feeding grounds in polar regions.

 Thirty-two species are found in European waters, including twenty-five toothed and seven baleen species.